-In short, invalid warrant or police misconduct are grounds for courts to suppress evidence found from an unconstitutional police search.
+In short, invalid warrants or police misconduct are grounds for courts to suppress evidence found from an unconstitutional police search.2

-The defense attorney conducts a review to decide whether it is worth filing a motion to exclude evidence.
+The defense attorneys conduct a review to decide whether it is worth filing a motion to exclude evidence.
 The first step usually involves reviewing the prosecutor’s evidence against the defendant.
 This includes the criminal complaint, witness statements, and the officer’s account.

-Then the defense attorney will conduct his/her own investigation of the charges.
-This includes asking the defendant to give his/her own account of the incident … this will help the attorney discovery discrepancies in prosecution’s evidence.
-The defense attorney also reviews the relevant laws to see if suppression motions have been used in similar cases.
+Then the defense attorneys will conduct their own investigation of the charges.
+This includes asking the defendant to give their own account of the incident … this will help the attorneys discover discrepancies in the prosecution’s evidence.
+The defense attorneys also review the relevant laws to see if suppression motions have been used in similar cases.

-At that point, the defense attorney will consult with the defendant about whether they have a good case to show that the police illegally searched and seized evidence.
-If so, he/she will file a motion to suppress evidence.
+At that point, the defense attorneys will consult with the defendant about whether they have a good case to show that the police illegally searched and seized evidence.
+If so, they will file a motion to suppress evidence.

-Police neglect to get a warrant before searching Brad’s Henderson house for marijuana.
+Example: Police neglect to get a warrant before searching Brad’s Henderson house for marijuana.
 While inside the house, they see through the rear window an abandoned-looking shed with a glass ceiling.
 They search the shed and find marijuana plants.
-Afterwards Brad gets booked at the Henderson Detention Center and gets charged with the Nevada crime of growing marijuana.
+Afterwards Brad gets booked at the Henderson Detention Center and gets charged with growing marijuana in violation of Nevada law.
 Later Brad asks the judge to suppress the marijuana because the police only saw the shed by going inside his house without a warrant.

 It is not certain in the above example that the judge will grant the suppression motion.
 The judge may deny it if the prosecution convincingly argues that there was a strong probability that the police would have discovered the marijuana in the shed regardless of the illegal search.
 Perhaps the police would have noticed it from the street or through a satellite photo.

-Other ways the prosecution may argue against suppressing secondary evidence found from an illegal police search include the following:
+Other ways the prosecution may argue against suppressing secondary evidence (“derivative evidence”) found from an illegal police search include the following:

 - by showing that the evidence was found through an independent source; or

-- by showing that so much time, distance or circumstance separates the evidence from the initial illegal search that the evidence is not “tainted” by the illegal search.
+- by showing that so much time, distance or circumstance separates the evidence from the initial illegal search that the evidence is not “tainted” by the illegal search.3

-The defense attorney may file a motion to suppress evidence at any time up until twenty days before the trial is scheduled to occur.
+In Nevada, the defense attorney may file a motion to suppress evidence at any time up until 15 days before the trial is scheduled to occur.4

 A motion to suppress evidence in Nevada is a written legal document that the defense attorney files with the court.
 It contains:

-- a request to the judge to keep (“suppress”) certain evidence from being introduced into trial; and
+- a request to the judge to keep certain evidence from being introduced into trial; and

 - arguments meant to persuade the judge that it is legally necessary to suppress the evidence; and